daniel-sjostrom/Zoo/be/README.md

 ## Getting Started

-How to run the backend for super duper analytics:
+How to run the backend for super duper:

 1. Run `./build-dev.sh` to build the dev environment.
 2. Visit [http://localhost:8000](http://localhost:8000) with your browser.